MaxLell/Pacman_Business_Card/Documentation/Blog/9 - Phase 1 - Software Architecture/Software Architecture - Pacman Game.md

 # 2 Context of the Pacman Game
 ![[Diag - Pacman AI Game Block Diagram]]

 The Game environment needs to be exposed to the outside world.
 Therefore this is to be taken into account.
 The "outside world" (Game AI) needs to be able to see the entire game environment, so that the autonomous Pacman Agent can learn properly.
+The same is true for the UI.
+Its task is to render the environment (only parts) to a GUI, which the user can interact with.

-# 3 High Level Flow
+# 3 High Level Execution Flow
 I am using the concept of the game loop for that matter here.
 Furthermore I am using some Pseudocode instead of diagrams to show the steps that roughly happen after each other.
 ```
 Game {